CS241 — Winter 2026

 In addition to the rules required by A7P5 and A8P4, extend your code generator to support programs whose parse tree contains the following rules:

-factor → NEW INT LBRACK expr RBRACK
+factor → NEW LONG LBRACK expr RBRACK

 statement → DELETE LBRACK RBRACK expr SEMI